zheng0xd/JATIC-internal-docs/docs/index.md

 The main objectives of this documentation are the following:

-- Provide helpful resources for those who are joining the program, such as the [Onboarding Guide](support/onboarding/).
+- Provide helpful resources for those who are joining the program, such as the [Onboarding Guide](support/onboarding/){ data-preview }.
 - Provide a central location to learn about the products within the program.
 - Provide a common reference for the program's standards, processes, and requirements, both technical and programmatic
 - Provide program materials, such as the program board, increment calendar, and org chart